nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source:**
-The links provided are for reference if you do not know how to use the respective commands.
+The links provided are for reference if you do not know how to use the respective commands mentioned.

 </div>

-Step 1.
-Start by [adding](#adding-new-stock-add) 3 stocks to your stock list.<br>
+**Step 1.** Start by [adding](#adding-new-stock-add) 3 stocks to your stock list.<br>
 `add n/apple juice s/ntuc l/fruits section a q/100`<br>
 `add n/banana bun s/ntuc l/fruits section b q/200`<br>
 `add n/pineapple tart s/cold storage l/fruits section c q/300`